The Dental Academy

 We offer three degree-based programmes – in Dental Nursing CertHE, BSc (Hons) Dental Hygiene, and BSc (Hons) Dental Hygiene and Dental Therapy – and there is a strong emphasis on team training within the Dental Academy.

 Students train in practice teams using modern clinical facilities that replicate those found in real NHS dental practices.
 Our evidence-based approach to education is further enhanced by our involvement with various areas of research.

-The Dental Academy is supported through our partnership with the Faculty of Dentistry, Oral & Craniofacial Sciences at King's College London, whose dental students are also trained within our school.
+The Dental Academy is supported through our partnership with the Faculty of Dentistry, Oral and Craniofacial Sciences at King's College London, whose dental students are also trained within our school.